 What to Avoid

 It is important that you avoid certain ingredients while trying to find a substitute for rice wine.
 Cooking wines, sold in local supermarkets, are overly salted and have a different flavor than Chinese rice wine.
-And don't confuse Chinese rice wine vinegars with Chinese rice wine--these are vinegars, not wines, and will add an acidic flavor.
+And don't confuse Chinese rice wine vinegar with Chinese rice wine--these are vinegar, not wines, and will add an acidic flavor.